What is IFF?

 The Inner Forth Landscape Initiative (IFLI) was an exciting programme of work that conserved, enhanced and celebrated the unique landscape and heritage of the upper reaches of the Firth of Forth.
-Between May/June 2014 and April 2018, 54 discrete but inter-related projects took place around the Inner Forth area.
+Between May 2014 and September 2018, 54 discrete but inter-related projects took place around the Inner Forth area.
 Throughout our projects there were many ways that people could take part.
 This infographic booklet tells you more about some of our achievements.

 Through our projects, we were;

 - Conserving and restoring the built and natural heritage features that define the Inner Forth Landscape

 - Increasing community participation in our local heritage

 - Increasing access to the landscape and learning about its heritage